Legal Defense For Director Liability Lawsuits

 At Britton Law, we defend directors against these actions and we assist corporations in establishing the rules of conduct that every director must follow to ensure he or she is acting in good faith to the company.
-John Britton holds an MBA as well as a law degree, giving him insight into how businesses are run as well as how they should be structured.
-He has more than 20 years of experience in business transactions and litigation.
-His guidance on business matters involving directors can be invaluable to your corporation and to you if you are accused of misconduct as a director.
+We provide guidance on business matters involving directors can be invaluable to your corporation and to you if you are accused of misconduct as a director.

 Finding Solutions That Make Fiscal And Legal Sense

 Litigation can be expensive financially and in terms of company morale and reputation, and can harm the company’s goodwill in the community.
-Whenever possible, John looks for solutions to resolve disputes and conflicts discreetly and on positive terms.
+Whenever possible, we look for solutions to resolve disputes and conflicts discreetly and on positive terms.

 If you are a director of a company who is being accused of misconduct, you cannot afford to have your reputation tarnished or endure extensive and expensive litigation.
 You need the help of an experienced Fayetteville business lawyer.